Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 no full regression suite
-no automated result regression tests no frozen baseline manifests limited external adoption limited independent reproduction no package release workflow yet
+no automated result regression tests no frozen baseline manifests no artifact hash manifest no manifest validator no validate-manifest CLI command limited external adoption limited independent reproduction no package release workflow yet